Abeer-Abdel/Top-k-List-Aggregation/README.md

 All preference datasets are sourced from PrefLib – The Preference Library:https://www.preflib.org The original PrefLib instances are retained, except for minimal preprocessing applied to ensure consistency across experimental instances (please see below)

-Dataset Preprocessing -

-File Name	                -   Preprocessing Applied
+File Names and Dataset Preprocessing

 00044-00000038.soi	  - Truncated to the minimum ranking length across all lists